sapcc/hermes/docs/users/index.md

 ## Available clients

-* Hermes command line client [HermesCli](https://github.com/sapcc/hermescli)
+* Hermetis command line client [HermetisCli](https://github.com/sapcc/hermescli)
 * You can send requests to [the HTTP API](./hermes-v1-reference.md) directly, as shown [in this guide](./api-example.md).
-* The OpenStack web dashboard [Elektra](https://github.com/sapcc/elektra) contains an optional *Audit* module that becomes accessible if Hermes is deployed in the target OpenStack cluster.
+* The OpenStack web dashboard [Elektra](https://github.com/sapcc/elektra) contains an optional *Audit* module that becomes accessible if Hermetis is deployed in the target OpenStack cluster.

 ## Retention of audit events